skjolber/java-jwt-benchmark/README.md

   * Verify token
   * Verify token, get claim.

-## General observations
+## General performance observations
-There is not much headroom for improving the performance further.
-Most of the CPU time goes to signature verification.
+There is not much headroom for improving the performance of RSA-based signatures; most (> 90%) of the CPU time goes to signature verification.

+This observation is based on two simple 'baseline' RSA-based JWT verifiers included in this project.
+They perform about 5% faster than the fastest JWT libraries, but then only does signature verification and no JSON parsing / field validation.
+So it seems likely this is the upper limit.

 ## Latest results
 Running for OpenJDK 11 build 11.0.18+10 and OpenJDK 17 build 17.0.6+10, on Fedora Linux 6.1.8-200, AMD Ryzen 5950.